Octans constellation is located in the southern hemisphere. It was named after the octant, a navigational instrument.

 The two stars in the Alpha Octantis system are believed to belong to the stellar classes F4III and F5III.
 They orbit each other with a period of 9.073 days.
 The combined luminosity of the system is 13.9 times that of the Sun.

 Alpha Octantis is classified as a Beta Lyrae-type eclipsing binary system, one in which variations in luminosity are caused by one component periodically passing in front of the other and blocking its light.
-Beta Lyrae stars are usually in such close orbit that their shapes are distorted by each other’s gravitational forces, and they typically have ellipsoidal shapes.
+Beta Lyrae-type stars are usually in such close orbit that their shapes are distorted by each other’s gravitational forces, and they typically have ellipsoidal shapes.

 Polaris Australis – σ Octantis (Sigma Octantis)

-Sigma Octantis is currently the southern pole star, and is sometimes known by the name Polaris Australis.
+Sigma Octantis is currently the southern pole star, and is known by the name Polaris Australis.
 It is the counterpart to Polaris in Ursa Minor, the northern pole star.
-Sigma Octantis is 25 times fainter than the North Star, which makes it is too dim to be used for navigation, so it is the Crux constellation, the Southern Cross, which is usually used for establishing the position of the South Celestial Pole.
+Sigma Octantis is 25 times fainter than the North Star, which makes it is too dim to be used for navigation, so it is the Southern Cross, which is usually used for establishing the position of the South Celestial Pole.

 The star is a yellow-white giant star belonging to the stellar class F0III.
-It has an apparent visual magnitude of 5.42 and is approximately 270 light years distant from the Sun.
+It has an apparent magnitude of 5.42 and is approximately 270 light years distant from the Sun.
 It has about 2 solar masses.